New Grad Therapist, Now What?

 “Take time to identify the qualities you are looking for in a job and make it fit,” Gilbert advised.

-“We are seeing a continuous increase in demand,” said Meg Halsch, senior recruiting manager for Club Staffing, an AMN Healthcare company that places therapy, lab and imaging professionals in travel jobs around the country.
-New grad PT jobs, new grad occupational therapy jobs, and new grad SLP jobs exist in rural and urban settings.
+“We are seeing a continuous increase in demand,” said Meg Halsch, senior recruiting manager for Club Staffing, an AMN Healthcare company that places therapy, lab, and imaging professionals in travel jobs around the country.

 “New grad therapists are often well prepared to work with and interact with patients.
 One hurdle we do see at times is the ability to quickly adapt to different technology or work processes," Halsch said.
 "For example, if the facility where they did their clinical rotation used a different electronic record system than the one used by their first employer, it may take longer to become comfortable in their new setting.”